lsphistory/lsphistory.github.io/index.md

 2. “Finding History between the Local and the Global: Interviewing Prof. Wang Di” (在区域与全球之间追寻历史——王笛教授访谈), Regional Studies区域史研究, Vol.7 (2022), pp. 3-26.

-## PROJECTS
+## PROJECTS AND FELLOWSHIP
 **As project leader**
+— 2025—2026   "Forestry Archives from the Republic Era in the Three-North Region," Research Grant of First-hand Research Materials Collection Support Program for Young Scholars, Institute for Advanced Historical and Social Research. (¥ 15,000)
 - 2024-2025   "Field Investigation and Academic Growth of History Graduate Students", the Program of Graduate Education and Teaching Reform in Tsinghua University.
-(Project Number: 202403X002, 50000 yuan)
+(Project Number: 202403X002, ¥50000)
 - 2022-2023   "Fresh History Workshop: Construction of a Chinese Modern and Contemporary History Exchange Platform from the Perspective of New Liberal Arts", the Program of Graduate Education and Teaching Reform in Tsinghua University.
-(Project Number: 202201X001, 50000 yuan)
+(Project Number: 202201X001, ¥50000)
 - 2017-2018   "Research on the Group of Administration-Supervising Commissioner in Sichuan during the Republican Era", National College Students' Innovation and Entrepreneurship Training Program.
-(Project Number: 201710610034, 20000 yuan)
+(Project Number: 201710610034, ¥20000)

 **As project member**
 - 2016-2017   National College Students' innovation and entrepreneurship training program "Oral History Investigation of the Comprehensive Investigation of the Six River Basin" (20000 yuan)